owenprosser/ConsoleReader/README.md

 # ConsoleReader
 An app for reading [HackerNews](https://news.ycombinator.com) from the console.
-Stories can be reading in console using Vim or opened in the default browser.
-Stories can be sorted by New, Best and Top.
+Stories can be read using Vim or opened in the default browser.
+Sorting options (Top, New, Best) can be accessed using one parameter.

 ![ConsoleReader Screen Shot](/image/ConsoleReader.png?raw=true "ConsoleReader Screen Shot")